top of page

 If you are a complete beginner and not sure if bowls is for you, then come and try it out!

 Formal league matches and other club competitions take priority over casual play.
-Some competitions have an entry fee.
+Some veterans’ competitions have an entry fee.

-Check noticeboards in the locker rooms, this web site or your members' handbook for details of when these matches take place.
+Check noticeboards in the locker rooms, this web site, or your members' handbook for details of when these matches take place.

 Opening times

-from April 15th until the beginning of September
+Monday – Sunday: 10am – 9pm from April until the beginning of September

-When the café is shut access to the greens may require use of a combination code provided to members.
+When the café is shut, access to the greens may require use of a combination code provided to members.
 Similarly, when the café is shut you can use the code to open the gate behind the hedge leading to the public toilets.
-If these toilets are closed, there is a key in the shed for opening the disabled toilets.
+If these toilets are closed, there is a key for opening the disabled toilets.

 Maintaining Security